-See XML Configuration Files on page 145 for more of the XML files used by OpenFusion.
+See "XML Configuration Files" for more of the XML files used by OpenFusion.

 The Java Object definition file must conform to the DTD specified in <INSTALL>/xml/schema/JavaObject.dtd.

 The following example illustrates the MyObject.xml file for the MyObject Java Object: